jesshuman92/PythonAutomations/README.md

 <!-- ABOUT THIS PROJECT -->
 ## PythonAutomations

-This project started with a need for automating simple tasks, such as verifying hashes or scripting into some firewall commands, getting reports.
+This project started with a need for automating simple daily tasks, such as verifying hashes or scripting into some firewall commands, getting reports...
 I am now slowly making it public so it may help others.

 Script "Get_hash_maliciousness_virus_total.py":